samwhx/booksearch/README.md

 # Now Live!!!

 The Live server is on https://samwhx.tk/.
 It supports PWA.
 So you can add it to home screen on your mobile phone.
+> Update : The Server has been shut down for now.

 # Client